A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Application to cytokine stimulation data

 \subsection{Poisson mash results for neutrophils}

-We begin by presenting illustrative results for a single cell type, neutrophils, before comparing results across cell types (Sec.~\ref{interpret}).
-Since our Poisson mash results suggest that genes are much less likely to exhibit DE in response to chemokines than other cytokines, we did not include them and the control condition in the presentation of results below for simplicity of exposition.
+We begin with a more detailed investigation of the Poisson mash results for a single cell type --- neutrophils --- before summarizing the results for all 8 cell types.
+The prepared neutrophils data set contained expression data for 8,543 genes in 13,362 cells; among the 45 treatment conditions, the IL-1$\alpha$ treatment had the most single-cell expression measurements (1,892 cells), and IL-13 had the fewest (41 cells) (Supplementary Table \ref{table:cytokines-data-summary} and Supplementary Data).
+Based on the {\em minimum lfsr} with a threshold of $\alpha = 0.05$, Poisson mash identified 2,535 genes as being differentially expressed in at least one of the 45 conditions.
+In the presentation of the results, we focussed on a subset of 27 of the 45 conditions, omitting the control condition and the 17 chemokine treatments (chemokines are a distinctive subset of the cytokines) because these treatments tended to show much less differential expression and therefore the patterns of differential expression were much less interesting to look at.

-In neutrophils, most of the weight in the learned mixture prior (91\%) was on a single data-driven covariance matrix.
-This covariance matrix, shown in Figure \ref{fig:patterns_of_sharing}A suggests strong sharing of effects among two groups of cytokines (1) IL-1$\alpha$, IL-1$\beta$, G-CSF and (2) IL-12 p70, IFN-$\gamma$, IL-18, IL-15, IL-33.
-In both cases there are some potential biological explanations for these groupings.
-For group (1), both IL-1$\alpha$, IL-1$\beta$ stimulate the same receptor, IL-1R1 \citep{dinarello2012treating}, and IL-1 has been shown to induce G-CSF production \citep{altmeier20161}.
-We discuss group (2) further in our analyses across cell types below.
-Poisson mash takes account of such cross-condition sharing to identify genes that are DE in at least one condition.
-DE genes were identified based on the minimum condition-specific \textit{lfsr} over all conditions.
-In this case, $2,535$ DE genes were identified at the \textit{lfsr} cutoff of $0.05$.
+Poisson mash assigned most of the weight (91\%) in the mash prior to a single covariance matrix (Figure \ref{fig:patterns_of_sharing}A).
+This covariance matrix captures particularly strong sharing of expression differences within two subsets of cytokines: (1) IL-1$\alpha$, IL-1$\beta$, G-CSF; and (2) IL-12 p70, IFN-$\gamma$, IL-18, IL-15, IL-33.
+There are potential biological explanations for this structure.
+In the first subset, IL-1$\alpha$, IL-1$\beta$ stimulate the same receptor, IL-1R1 \citep{dinarello2012treating}, and IL-1 has been shown to induce G-CSF production \citep{altmeier20161}.
+We discuss this second subset below in our analyses across cell types.
+To verify these sharing patterns, we performed a factor analysis \citep{wang2021empirical} on the $\mbox{2,535} \times 27$ matrix of posterior mean LFCs.
+This factor analysis yields both a set of {\em factors}, each of which captures a pattern of sharing of DE effects among cytokines, and a corresponding set of {\em loadings}, which quantify how strongly each gene exhibits each pattern.
+The top two factors in this factor analysis (Figure \ref{fig:patterns_of_sharing}B) --- when ranked by proportion of variance explained --- capture similar patterns to those observed in the prior.